splunk/public-o11y-docs/sp-oncall/spoc-integrations/nagios-integration-guide.rst

 These four services will appear on the Nagios server in the Nagios dashboard.
 By default, notifications for these services are disabled.
-If you wish to enable alerts for them, simply edit their service definitions in victorops.cfg.
+If you wish to enable alerts for them, edit their service definitions in victorops.cfg.

 **Splunk On-Call Alert Forwarder:**

 This is a process check for the long-running script described above.
-If this service goes critical, it will raise an alert via email (since normal alert forwarding can’t work when this service is down).
+If this service goes critical, it will raise an alert via email (since normal alert forwarding can't work when this service is down).

 **Heartbeat:**